casper22875/ElTanko/README.md

 	and get them to run like they should.
 The original tutorial does explain this pretty well and if know already how to work with JSON files this part of the tutorial will be easier.
-The further I go thru this tutorial the more I will add to this README.
+The further i get thru this tutorial the more I will add to this readme.
 =======
 # ElTanko
 Example of game development using Ruby.
 Tutorial followed from this site: https://leanpub.com/developing-games-with-ruby/read